On algebras and groups of formal series over a groupoid and application to some spaces of cobordism: Markov Cosurfaces in codimension 1

 \begin{rem} Since the definition of (non stochastic) cosurfaces does not require any measure, one can take for $G$ any Lie group on which the notion of horizontal lift of a path with respect to a connection is well defined.
 At this level, the construction is valid for any (finite dimensional) Lie group, but for any Banach Lie group, or regular Fr\'echet Lie group, regular $c_\infty$-Lie group \cite{KM}, as well as for regular fr\"olicher Lie group \cite{Ma2013}.

 \end{rem}

-Then choosing $Q$ as the heat semi-group on $G,$ we get a stochastic cosurface picture of $2d$-Yang-Mills fields (see e.g. \cite{Levy2012}, \cite{Sengupta} and references therein for an extensive work when $M$ is a $2$-dimensional manifold and the topology is non trivial).
+\begin{rem} This approach is quite similar to the approach of gauge theories via quantum loop gravity approach, see e.g. \cite{Ma2018-3} for an up-to date paper.
+However, much open questions remain when one wish to work along the lines of this viewpoint. \end{rem} Then choosing $Q$ as the heat semi-group on $G,$ we get a stochastic cosurface picture of $2d$-Yang-Mills fields (see e.g. \cite{Levy2012}, \cite{Sengupta} and references therein for an extensive work when $M$ is a $2$-dimensional manifold and the topology is non trivial).